-Milktart was another thing that has warm, cinnamony spot in my heart.
+Milktart was another thing that has a warm, cinnamony spot in my heart.
 My mom most definitely makes the best milktart and that woman can whip up a milktart in no time.
-Whenever we had people over, or had to go to someones house she would quickly, honestly it felt like magic sometimes, whip up a milktart.
+Whenever we had people over, or had to go to someone's house she would quickly, honestly, it felt like magic sometimes, whip up a milktart.
 And it was always out of this world delicious.

 So when Stork asked me to create a twist on a traditional South African dessert, I didn't have to think twice.
 I loved the idea of combining the two things that were truly South African to me and I knew would be absolutely delicious together.

-So here we are guys, my friggen scrumptiously out of this world beautiful Milktart Crêpe Cake!
-I added a little Stork to both the filling and crêpes because I knew it would take my dessert to this next level and make sure it came out perfectly.
+So here we are guys, my friggen scrumptiously out-of-this-world beautiful Milktart Crêpe Cake!
+I added a little Stork to both the filling and crêpes because I knew it would take my dessert to the next level and make sure it came out perfectly.
 And man was I right (even if I may say so myself).

 Milktart Crêpe Cake

 - 4 ½ cups milk

 - 2 ½ tablespoon flour

 - 4 tablespoon corn flour